WPRuby/new-zealand-post-woocommerce-shipping-method/wp-content/plugins/awesome-support/readme.txt

 == Frequently Asked Questions ==

+= Missing tabs or menu options after version 4.0 upgrade =

+This happens because new WordPress custom security capabilities were introduced in version 4.0.0 of Awesome Support.
+[Read this FAQ on our site to learn how adjust your system for these new security items.] (https://getawesomesupport.com/question/missing-tabs-menu-options-version-4-0-upgrade/)

 = I get a blank page after ticket submission =

 This is most likely a permalinks issue.
 What you need to do is log into your WordPress admin, go to *Settings > Permalinks* and hit the *Save* button.
 You don't actually need to change anything, just hitting *Save* will refresh your permalinks structure, including the new `ticket` post type.